icon icon

 Your Toddler and Daylight Savings!

-Many parents prepare for the inevitable turmoil daylight savings time brings to their toddlers’ daily schedules.
-Although adults may adapt fast, children can be slow as they benefit from routines.
+Many parents prepare for the inevitable turmoil daylight saving time brings to their toddlers’ daily schedules.
+Although adults may adapt quickly, children can be slower because they benefit from routines.
 Minor changes to their routine will disturb their sleep patterns.
 Your Toddler and Daylight Savings!

-When your child’s sleep pattern is disrupted, they may become cranky, have poor quality sleep, or find it more difficult to relax for a nap or bedtime.
+When your child’s sleep pattern is disrupted, they may become cranky, have poor-quality sleep, or find it more difficult to relax for a nap or at bedtime.

 Here’s how to help your child handle the time shift and modify their daily calendar for daylight savings: